antmd/MailPluginManager/README.markdown

 #### Common Pieces

 * Add better error handling to the secureMoveTo methods.
+* Document the keys for the info.plist file.
 * *Would be nice*
 * Change the MailBundle class to cache the list of mail plugins so that there is no need to rehit for update info.
 * Setup actions to watch changes of files to note when Plugins become active, disabled, domain change.